How We Pasteurize Eggs

 What is pasteurization and is it safe?

-Pasteurization is the use of heat to destroy bacteria and viruses.
+Pasteurization is the use of heat to help destroy bacteria.
 The methods used in pasteurization are safe and have protected our food supply from dangerous bacteria for many years.
 Everyday items that are pasteurized include milk, cheese, and juice.
-Find out more about pasteurization.

 Aren't all eggs pasteurized?

-No. Liquid eggs are pasteurized, but the majority of eggs you buy at the grocery store are NOT pasteurized.
-You can identify a Safest Choice™ precision-pasteurized egg by the red Circle P stamped on the shell.
+No. Liquid eggs are pasteurized, but the majority of eggs you buy in a carton at the grocery store are NOT pasteurized.
+You can identify a Safest Choice® precision-pasteurized egg by the red Circle P stamped on the shell.

 Can I pasteurize my own eggs at home?